mhhabib/TAT/README.md

-# Text Analyser Tool
+# Text Analyzer Tool
-Text Analyser Tool is a Node.js application that provides RESTful APIs for performing various analyses on text files.
+Text Analyzer Tool is a Node.js application that provides RESTful APIs for performing various analyses on text files.
 It is designed to handle large files efficiently, avoiding resource-intensive methods like built-in JavaScript split functions.
 It employs various technologies for efficient performance like caching, logging, and leveraging MongoDB for persistence

 ## Features